vgcman16/Alex-2.0/README.md

 The `cost-dashboard` module aggregates these usage objects and exposes the total credits consumed during a session.

+## Telemetry Dashboard

+Use `telemetry-dashboard.js` to log events across the app.
+Call `recordEvent(type, data)` to store an event with a timestamp.
+When the `type` is `"usage"`, the event is also recorded by the cost dashboard so total spending is tracked automatically.
+Retrieve the list with `getEvents()` or aggregate counts with `getEventCounts()`.

 ## Persistent Memory Store

 Use `memory-store.js` to persist conversation history between sessions.
 The